Observe or verify install time permission requests

 },

-• if necessary, create a package containing your original extension.
+- if necessary, create a package containing your original extension.

-• update your extension and add details of the new permissions required to the manifest.json file, not forgetting to update the version number.
+manifest.json file, remembering to update the version number.
 Create a package containing your updated extension.

-If the packages were generated with .zip extensions change them to .xpi, otherwise your browser may try to download rather than install the extension.
+If the packages were generated with .zip extensions, change them to .xpi; otherwise, your browser may try to download rather than install the extension.

-• create the updates manifest with details of both extension versions, which should be similar to this:
+- create the updates manifest with details of both extension versions, which should be similar to this:

 "browser_specific_settings": {